 Here, we've outlined the phases involved when creating a website.
 There is a variance in time associated with each stage, depending on the requirements for each project; however, this list will provide guidelines for what you can expect.

 1. Strategy and planning (2 to 10 weeks)

 This is a crucial phase of the project, as it is this stage that determines the foundation for the success of the project.
 Areas covered at this stage may include research; strategy sessions; writing of creative brief; writing of technical briefs or more detailed architecture, requirements and definitions document; site architecture plan; wireframes and sitemap creation.

 2. Design (4 to 12 weeks)

 Based on the creative brief and information gathered in the strategy stage, the project will then move to the design phase.
-It is at this stage that design mock ups are created and presented for feedback to establish a custom or template design that meets the goals for the new website.
+It is at this stage that design mock ups are created and presented for feedback to establish a custom or template design that meets the goals for the new website (check out this article about custom and template designs to learn more).
 Design mockups may include homepage designs, multiple internal page designs, desktop views, and mobile views.

 3. Development and programming (5 to 15 weeks)

-Using the approved design, site architecture, technical brief and sitemap the project then moves to the development stage.
-This is where the website comes to life and all the elements of the site come together to produce a high quality website.
+Using the approved design, site architecture, technical brief, and sitemap the project then moves to the development stage.
+This is where the website comes to life and all the elements of the site come together to produce a high-quality website.
 There is little client involvement at this stage of the project, but a good portion of the timeline will be required for this stage.
-If custom web applications and integrations are required within the site, the timeline for this phase can stretch even longer.
+If custom web applications, integrations, or tools are required within the site, the timeline for this phase can stretch even longer.

 5. Beta testing and review (2 to 6 weeks)